Skip to content

 Why Is Animal Welfare So Important?
 Reasons For The Protection Of All Animals

 Why is animal welfare important?
-If you're asking yourself this question, you've come to the right place!
-In the past, I might have been surprised that I would ever write an article about the necessity and importance of animal welfare - after all, animals are doing just fine here in Germany - at least that's what I always thought.
-But the reality is different.
+If you are asking yourself this question, you are in the right place!
+In the past, I might have been surprised that I would write an article about the necessity and importance of animal welfare at some point - after all, animals are doing just fine here in Germany - or so I always thought.
+But the reality looks different.

-Many of them live here locked up and certainly not free from hunger and thirst, fear, stress, pain and disease.
-The absurdity is that the animals must be protected from us humans.
-Because the goals of animal welfare clash with the actual "use" in our society.
+Many of them live here caged and certainly not free from hunger and thirst, from fear, stress, from pain and disease.
+The absurd: the animals must be protected from us humans.
+Because the goals of animal protection clash with the actual "use" in our society.

-Whether wild, street or farm animals, whether in Germany or elsewhere in the world: In this article, I would like to list the most important reasons for animal welfare and give you a comprehensive feeling for its importance.
+Whether wild, street or farm animals, whether in Germany or elsewhere in the world: In this article I would like to list the most important reasons for animal welfare and give you a comprehensive sense of its importance.
 Let's go!

-You can find a brief overview here in advance.
+Here you can find a short overview in advance.
 Animal welfare is important because animals...

 1. are sentient, intelligent creatures